The Clear Edge

 Week 5-8: Timezone-Friendly Meeting System

-Everything else could be async.
+Everything else could move to async.

-Rotating meeting slots: Critical meetings scheduled across 3 rotating time slots (Americas-friendly, Europe-friendly, Asia-friendly) so the burden doesn’t fall on the same people always
+• Rotating meeting slots: critical meetings scheduled across 3 rotating time slots (Americas-friendly, Europe-friendly, Asia-friendly) so the burden doesn’t always fall on the same people

 Example: Monthly all-hands rotates: